Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning

 We introduced Multistep Quasimetric Estimation (\Method), a novel method that combines the benefits of fast value propagation via multistep backup and the global constraint of quasimetric distances. \Method is able to solve challenging and long-horizon tasks in simulated benchmarks and on a real-world robotic manipulator.

-\paragraph{Limitations and Future Work.} While \Method achieves strong performance, we sample the waypoints based on empirical analyses.
-This could incur more computational costs when finding the optimal way of sampling the waypoint for environments that are outside of our evaluation range.
-Future work can investigate the theoretical connection between sampling waypoints and successor distances, investigate the effect of such policy learning on different policy classes such as autoregressive (i.e. transformer) or flow policies, and apply the same method across methods beyond offline RL in scenarios such as offline-to-online RL.
+\paragraph{Limitations and Future Work.} While \Method achieves strong performance, we sample the waypoints based on heuristics.
+This could incur more computation costs when finding the optimal way of sampling the waypoint for environments that are outside of our evaluation range.
+Future work can investigate the theoretical connection between sampling waypoints and successor distances, investigate the effect of such policy learning on different policy classes such as action-chunking policies, and apply the same method across methods beyond offline RL in scenarios such as offline-to-online RL or online RL.

 \paragraph{Acknowledgements }